mikeriepe/tassel-ucsc/README.md

 7. Firebase
 [P2]As a user, I want my account to be secured. (set up authentication with a third party)

-	1 .
-Authentication
+- Authentication
-   a.
-The current authentication is self made and uses JWT(JSON Web Tokens).
+   - The current authentication is self made and uses JWT(JSON Web Tokens).
 The goal is to replace the existing authentication with Firebase.
-2 .
-Notification
+- Notification
-   a.
-Supposedly, the previous team was still developing the notification system using Firebase 3 .
-Connect Firebase with PSQL database ([Firebase PostgreSQL Integration: 2 Easy Methods (hevodata.com)](https://hevodata.com/learn/firebase-postgresql-integration-2-easy-methods/#limitations))(probably won’t need to)
+	- Supposedly, the previous team was still developing the notification system using Firebase
+- Connect Firebase with PSQL database ([Firebase PostgreSQL Integration: 2 Easy Methods (hevodata.com)](https://hevodata.com/learn/firebase-postgresql-integration-2-easy-methods/#limitations))(probably won’t need to)
-4 .
-Try to see if you can use firebase for the recommendation system too, otherwise, use O’reilly recommendation system course.
+ - Try to see if you can use firebase for the recommendation system too, otherwise, use O’reilly recommendation system course.

 \*Note: Webpack is already in Tassel project.
 No need to install